Writing life insurance in trust…

 • The trustees must pay the proceeds of the policy to the beneficiaries you named on the trust form.

-• You can easily apoint for solicitor as the trustee.
+• You can easily appoint a solicitor as the trustee.

 What is a Life Insurance trust?

-A life insurance trust is a legal document that ensures money from a policy claim is kept separate from your estate and therefore not liable to delays on pay-out, or to potential inheritance tax.
+A life insurance trust is a legal document that ensures money from a policy claim is kept separate from your estate and therefore not liable to delays in pay-out.

 The asset is held by a trustee who must then forward these proceeds to the beneficiaries you name, at a time you choose.